ProjectOversoul/bfp/README.md

 The author would like to acknowledge Mike Grau, who ran a great football pool for many years.
-The Pool component of this project draws inspiration from the format established by the (now defunct) nflswamis.com site.
+The Pool component of this project draws inspiration from the format established by his (now defunct) nflswamis.com site.
 I don't know if Mike would approve of humans delegating their picks to computational algorithms.